aka Monstroid: It Came From the Lake

 Jim Mitchum (Bill Travis), Tony Eisley (Pete), John Carradine (Priest), Connie Moore (Patty Clark), Phil Carey (Al Barnes), Maria Rubio (Juanita Torres), Aldo Sambrell (Victor Sanchez), Andrea Hartford (Andrea Anderson), Glen Hartford (Glen Anderson), Coral Kassel (Laura Manley)

-Monster – not to be confused with Monster (2003), the high-profile Aileen Wuornos biopic of the same name – was a very cheap and undistinguished film that nobody saw when it came out.
+Monster – which should not to be confused with Monster (2003), the high-profile serial killer biopic of the same name – was an extremely cheap and undistinguished film that nobody saw when it came out.
 It does have an interestingly mangled genesis as it comes with competing claims as to who directed it.
-The listed director is its writer and producer Kenneth Hartford, one of four films he would direct alongside Daughter of the Sun God (1972), The Lucifer Complex (1978) and Hell Squad (1986), as well as producing the short-lived anthology tv series 13 Demon Street (1959-60), The Devil’s Messenger (1961) and writing The Spectre of Edgar Allan Poe (1974).
+The listed director is its writer and producer Kenneth Hartford.
+It was one of four films Hartford would direct alongside Daughter of the Sun God (1972), The Lucifer Complex (1978) and Hell Squad (1986), as well as producing the short-lived anthology tv series 13 Demon Street (1959-60), The Devil’s Messenger (1961) and writing The Spectre of Edgar Allan Poe (1974).

-However, B-budget director Herbert L. Strock, known for films such as Gog (1954), I Was a Teenage Frankenstein (1957), Blood of Dracula (1957), How to Make a Monster (1958), The Devil’s Messenger and The Crawling Hand (1963), claimed in a 1984 interview in Fangoria magazine to have directed the whole film but for a few scenes that were later added by Hartford.
+However, in a 1984 interview with Fangoria magazine, B-budget director Herbert L. Strock, known for films such as I Was a Teenage Frankenstein (1957) and others (see below), claimed to have directed the whole film but for a few scenes that were later added by Hartford.
 This is something that was backed up by cast members.
 It is not entirely clear how much Hartford directed – certainly, you would have to include the scenes with the two teenagers examining the lake as these feature Hartford’s own children.
-The main argument against Strock’s claims that Hartford took all the credit are simply the question of why would anybody go out of their way to want to be responsible for such a crappy film.
+The main argument against Strock’s claims that Hartford took all the credit are simply the question of why would anybody go out of their way to want to claim responsibility for such a crappy film.

 Monster is dull in every conceivable regard.
 There are lots of scenes milling around the town discussing the situation, numerous subplots involving love affairs, an indigenous saboteur and the teenagers conducting their own investigation of the lake, even a plot where town priest John Carradine leads the fearful locals as they decide to burn a woman they believe to be a witch at the stake.

-The film also makes the claim that it is based on a true incident that occurred in 1971 but does nothing to substantiate this or make what takes place seem believable – there is no explanation ever offered for the monster’s existence or explanation as to why, if it lives in the lake (as you end up assuming), it chooses to emerge only now.
+The film also makes the claim that it is based on a true incident that occurred in 1971 but does nothing to substantiate this – there is no town called Chimoyo in Colombia, for instance.
+Nor does it do anything to make what takes place seem believable – there is no explanation ever offered for the monster’s existence or explanation as to why, if it lives in the lake (as you end up assuming), it chooses to emerge only now.

 However, even if all of this were remotely interesting, the entire film falls apart when it comes to the revelation of the monster.
-It looks completely ridiculous, like something from a Z-budgeted 1950s film, not from the same era that produced something as sophisticated as Jaws (1975).
-It is like a Loch Ness wannabe that was too cheap even for a Larry Buchanan film and ended up here.
+It looks completely ridiculous, like a Loch Ness wannabe from a Z-budgeted 1950s film, not from the same era that produced something as sophisticated as Jaws (1975).
 It makes several appearances at the end as an immobile giant-sized mock-up that rears out of the water with ridiculous green skin and yellow eyes.
 And every moment is it there on screen during the extended climax is one where Monster sinks further down into bad movie stakes.